dhis2/developer-portal/blog/2023-12-15-announcing-typescript-ui9/index.md

 This can be especially useful for callbacks, where the callback-signature can vary between components, and can be hard to remember.

-![Auto-completion showing signature of onChange callback](callback-signature.png) _We can at a glance see that the `onChange`-callback has one parameter that is an object with a property `selected` that is an array of strings (which would be the IDs of the selected options)._
+![Auto-completion showing signature of onChange callback](callback-signature.png) _We can at a glance see that the `onChange`-callback has one parameter that is an object with a property `selected` that is an array of strings (which would be the IDs of the selected options).

 This will hopefully result in less time spent looking up the documentation, and less use of `console.log` to try to figure out the shape of the data you're working with.

 ## A note for TypeScript users

 Previously you would have to declare the modules in a `global.d.ts` file to be able to work with the UI library, due to missing type definitions.
-The easiest way to do this would be to simply put something like this in your global type definition file:
+The easiest way to do this would be to put something like this in your global type definition file:

 ```ts
 // global.d.ts